siterig/statamic-mailerlite/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under Proprietary commercial license
 In short, when you submit code changes, your submissions are understood to be under a Proprietary License that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/siterig/statamic-mailerlite/issues/new/choose); we already have two templates setup so its super easy, barely an inconvenience!
+Report a bug by [opening a new issue](https://github.com/siterig/statamic-mailerlite/issues/new/choose); we already have two templates setup so it's super easy, barely an inconvenience!

 Don't forget to be thorough in your description of the bug, we love detail!

 ## Use a Consistent Coding Style
-* 4 spaces (PHP & Html) and 2 spaces (All other files) for indentation rather than tabs (we use a .editorconfig file for consistency)
+* 4 spaces (PHP & HTML) and 2 spaces (All other files) for indentation rather than tabs (we use a .editorconfig file for consistency)
 * Comments should match the existing format in this repo and be written in clear english with enough detail about what it's describing.

 ## License